maveniverse/maven-turbo-builder/README.md

 This extension suggests different Maven reactor scheduler behaviour via custom Builder.
 By default, to build any module in a multi-module project Maven first resolves and executes all phases of upstream dependencies.
 This is a fundamental behaviour which is built-in and strongly enforced because of back compatibility.
-This significantly reduces possible parallelism, in a multi-core system cores are loaded uneven.
+This significantly reduces possible parallelism and in a multi-core system cores are loaded unevenly.
 To enhance parallelism this extension does two things:
 * change the order of `*test*` phases and `*package*`, `package` is executed before `test` (not after as default)
 * schedule module build of downstream dependencies when package phase was executed, not waiting for all phases (like `test`, `integration-test`, `install`, `deploy`, etc.)